radareorg/blog/content/posts/project-files.md

 You can insert radare2 commands into your project file, that can be executed from the script with `Pnx`.
 This is useful if you have a set of commands that need to be run to bring radare2 into a specific state each time you start working on your project.

-Any like prefixed with a `:` is considered a command and will be run when you call `Pnx`
+Any line prefixed with a `:` is considered a command and will be run when you call `Pnx`

 # Future of Project Files and How to Help